sdmp/sdmp.github.io/docs/connect.md

 connection, and the *remote node* is the node to which the local node is connecting.)

-Except for the
+## Connection is per user-authorization

+Although there is nothing preventing a node from being [authorized](./control) by multiple users, a connection between nodes is established for a single user only.

+This means a node cannot perform [CRUD actions](./action) for multiple users under the same connection.

 ## Session key

 A symmetric connection-unique [AES key](./cryptography) is created for the session.

-By using the Diffie-Helman key exchange protocol, this session key is has as much uniqueness as the *local node* can guarantee.
-(That is, the remote node could re-use values for the key exchange, but if the local node uses unique values the final key will be session-unique.)
+By using the Diffie-Helman key exchange protocol, this session key has as much uniqueness as the *local node* can guarantee.

+AThe SDMP **requires** session-unique keys, but there is no cryptographic function preventing the remote node from re-using values for the key exchange.
+However, if the local node uses session-unique values during the Diffie-Helman key exchange, the final key will still be session-unique.

 ### Typical Diffie-Helman

+A review of the general Diffie-Helman key exchange:

 1. Alice and Bob agree to use `p` and `g`
 2. Alice chooses secret `a` and sends Bob `A`, where `A=(g^a)%p`